gatsbyjs/gatsby/docs/docs/performance-tracing.md

 The configuration file is a JavaScript file that exports two functions: `create` and `stop`.

 - **create**: Create and return an [OpenTracing compatible Tracer](https://github.com/opentracing/opentracing-javascript/blob/master/src/tracer.ts).
-It is called at the start of the build
+It is called at the start of the build.
 - **stop**: Called at the end of the build.
-Any cleanup required by the tracer should be performed here.
-Such as clearing out any span queues and sending them to the tracing backend.
+Any cleanup required by the tracer should be performed here, such as clearing out any span queues and sending them to the tracing backend.

 ### 3. Start Gatsby with tracing turned on